ianfleming464/founders-voice-ai-mcp/docs/technical/ARCHITECTURE.md

 ## System Overview

-Founders Voice AI is a RAG-powered voice cloning system that converts founder content into searchable embeddings.
-Currently implemented with **CLI-based pipeline for data prep** and **HTTP API for search**.
+Founders Voice AI is a RAG-powered voice cloning system that converts founder content into searchable embeddings and generates new content in their authentic voice.
+Currently implemented with **CLI-based pipeline for data prep** and **HTTP APIs for search + generation**.

-**Current Phase:** Day 6 Complete (Checkpoint 4 - RAG Retrieval System ✅)
+**Current Phase:** Day 7 Complete (Checkpoint 5 - Full RAG Pipeline ✅ DEMO-ABLE!)
-**Next Phase:** Day 7 (Content Generation with GPT-4)
+**Next Phase:** Day 8-9 (MCP Server Setup)

 ---